vyskoczilova/woocommerce-payforpayment-old/README.txt

 Feature: Select tax class to be applied to payment fee
 Feature: Select if cart taxes will be included on payment fee calculation
 Feature: Placeholders in fee title.
 Fixes: completely repeat all woocommerce tax and fee calculation steps after payment fee has been added.
-(Gosh, this is unesthecially, but there is no other way!)

 = 1.2.5 =
 Fix: incorrect fee calculation.